kr-colab/disperseNN2/docs/source/usage.rst

 .. note::

-   Simulated individuals are sampled near the empirical sample locations.
-Our strategy involves first projecting the latitude and longitude coordinates for each location onto a 2D surface.
+   Simulated individuals are sampled near the empirical sample locations: a table with one row per individual, with latitude and longitude tab-separated.
+Our strategy involves first projecting the geographic coordinates for each location onto a 2D surface.
 By default, the projected locations are repositioned to new, random areas of the training map before sampling individuals from those locations; this is making the assumption that the true habitat range is unknown and we want our predictions to be invariant to the position of the sampling area within the greater species distribution.

 ..
 Last, the spatial coordinates are rescaled to :math:`(0,1)`, preserving aspect ratio, before being shown to the neural network as input.